 FGATE.
 In this version, one-shot reads will timeout in a short time and the error will propagate back to the client.
 Previously we were waiting for

 acnetd to time out the request, which could take up to 6 minutes.
 In that time, more one shots could be requested and they would get merged with the pending request.

 I wrote a simple client that mimics Brian's client to see if I can get it to happen.

-#13 Updated by Richard Neswold about 2 years ago
+#13 Updated by Richard Neswold over 2 years ago